 So Let’s Talk about the rain.

-There’s lots of different kinds, from a light afternoon shower, to a torrential downpour!
+There’s lots of different kinds, from a light afternoon shower, to a torrential downpour and the kind of rain determines the closure.
 There’s also the rains that comes like sleet in abnormally cold winters and the more common rain from an afternoon shower.

 Sometimes, depending on the year, there are rains for days from large thunderstorms and inches of rain from hurricanes.
 And that’s why we have to plan ahead with the weather so we know what to expect!
 You can start your rain planning by checking out this helpful Magic Kingdom Rainy Day Itinerary, or planning for the top 9 things to do at Walt Disney World Resort when it rains.